steadydriver/github-pages-with-jekyll/_posts/_posts/2021-03-23-JABlogTest2.md

 ---
-title: "YOUR Blog"
+title: "JAs Stuff about Stuff"
 date: 2021-03-23
 ---

-This is my new blog page test
+This is my new blog page test about retro stuff